 Duration of tour: 7 full days, 6 nights

-Visiting: Rabo de Gato Nature Trail (Puerto Escondido) – Zapoten Cloudforest (Northern Slope of Sierra de Bahoruco National Park) – Loma Charco Azul (La Placa, Sierra de Bahoruco National Park) – Cachote Cloud Forest (Padre Miguel Domingo Fuerte Natural Monument on the Eastern Slope of the Sierra de Bahoruco Mountains) – Los Haitises National Park (Ridgway’s Hawk and West Indian Whistling Duck site near the town of Sabana de la Mar) – Lake Enriquillo National Park (Hispaniolan Palm Crow site) – Salinas de Bani Salt Pans (Shore Bird Site)– Colonial Zone of Santo Domingo (Hispaniolan Parakeet Site) –
+Visiting: Zapoten Cloudforest (Northern Slope of Sierra de Bahoruco National Park) – La Charca and Aceitillar (Southern Slope of Sierra de Bahoruco National Park) – Loma Charco Azul (La Placa, Sierra de Bahoruco National Park) – Cachote Cloud Forest (Padre Miguel Domingo Fuerte Natural Monument on the Eastern Slope of the Sierra de Bahoruco Mountains) – Rabo de Gato Nature Trail (Puerto Escondido area)Los Haitises National Park (Ridgway’s Hawk, Ashy Faced Owl and West Indian Whistling Duck site near the town of Sabana de la Mar) – Lake Enriquillo National Park (Hispaniolan Palm Crow site) – Salinas de Bani (Salt Pan and Mangrove Shorebird and Wader Site) Colonial Zone of Santo Domingo (Hispaniolan Parakeet Site)

-Itinerary: Day 1: Begin making our way west from Santo Domingo with morning birding on route at the Salinas de Bani salt pans and mangroves for shore bird observation, followed by lunch and an afternoon drive to Barahona.
-Night spent at a small comfortable hotel there.
-Day 2: Early morning drive up to Cachote cloud forest for birding, then come back down to Barahona for lunch, and continue making our way to the area of Puerto Escondido for afternoon birding at the Rabo de Gato Trail, then check into the nearby accommodations in the small town of Duverge for the night.
-Day 3: Early start and drive up to Zapoten cloud forest for early AM birding, then drive back down to the mountain for lunch, then free time to rest at the hotel, followed by late afternoon and night birding in the area of Puerto Escondido, afterwards we spend the night in Duverge.
-Day 4: Another productive day and night in the area of Puerto Escondido.
-Activities for this day will depend on the species seen and still missing.
-We will bird at the top sites in the area and go after any species that we might have missed previously.
-Night birding in the early evening again and then stay in Duverge again for one final night in the southwest.
+Itinerary: Day 1: Begin making our way west from Santo Domingo with morning birding on route at the Salinas de Bani salt pans and mangroves for shorebird and wader observation, followed by lunch and an afternoon drive to the Sierra de Bahoruco area.
+Once we arrive, you have dinner and stay the night at a comfortable sea-side hotel just outside the town of Barahona.
+Day 2: Early morning drive up to the southern slope of Sierra de Bahoruco National Park for high elevation birding at the La Charca and Aceitillar pine forest sites before coming down for a delicious sea-side lunch at Los Patos Beach, then heading back to the same hotel.
+Day 3: Pre-dawn 1.5 hour 4 x 4 drive up to the Cachote cloud forest for owling and then morning birding, then come back down to Barahona for lunch, and continue making our way to the area of Puerto Escondido for afternoon birding at the Rabo de Gato Trail, then check into the nearby basic, but comfortable, accommodations in the small town of Duverge for the night.
+Day 4: Very early pre-dawn start and 2 hour 4 x 4 drive up a very bad road up to Zapoten cloud and pine forest with night birding on route, followed by early morning to early afternoon high elevation birding with a packed lunch, then we drive back down to the accommodations in Duverge for free time to rest at the hotel, followed by late afternoon and night birding in the area of Puerto Escondido, afterwards we spend the night in Duverge again.
 Day 5: Early AM birding at Loma Charco Azul nature trail in Puerto Escondido, followed by a visit to the shores of Lake Enriquillo National Park to look for Hispaniolan Palm Crow before having lunch on the road and going on the 4 hour drive back to Santo Domingo.
-Stay at a comfortable and charming boutique hotel in the Colonial Zone of Santo Domingo for the night.
-Day 6: Pick up and departure from your hotel to drive 3 hours to Los Haitises National Park, once we arrive we enjoy a private boat ride through the mangroves and around the shores and small islands of the park in search of West Indian Whistling Duck and other shore/sea birds, followed by a typical Dominican lunch at the eco lodge where we will spend the night, which is called Paraiso Cano Hondo.
-After lunch you have free time to rest or bird and enjoy the property on your own before we go looking for the Ashy Faced Owl at around 6 PM.
-Day 7: Breakfast at the lodge followed by morning birding and looking for Ridgeways Hawk and other species nearby, after which we have lunch in the village of Sabana de la Mar, then look for shorebirds nearby and drive back to Santo Domingo in the afternoon where we visit a Hispaniolan Parakeet roost in the Colonial Zone of the city before dropping you off in Santo Domingo and end the tour.
+Stay at a comfortable and charming boutique hotel in the heart of the Colonial Zone of Santo Domingo for the night.
+Day 6: Pick up and departure from your hotel to drive 3 hours to Los Haitises National Park, once we arrive we enjoy a private boat ride through the mangroves and around the shores and small islands of the park in search of West Indian Whistling Duck and other shore/sea birds, followed by a typical Dominican lunch at the fabulous eco lodge where we will spend the night, named Paraiso Cano Hondo.
+After lunch you have free time to rest or then we do some light afternoon birding before we go looking for the Ashy Faced Owl at around 8 PM.
+Day 7: Breakfast at the lodge followed by morning birding and looking for Ridgeways Hawk and other species nearby, after which we have lunch in the village of Sabana de la Mar, then drive back to Santo Domingo in the afternoon where we visit a Hispaniolan Parakeet roost in the Colonial Zone of the city before dropping you off in Santo Domingo and end the tour.

 ***For those looking for a longer tour, 0ptional additional nights available with lodging and local birding guides provided at the nearby beautiful Paraiso Caño Hondo Eco Lodge, named one of Forbe’s Magazine “Top 10 World’s Best Destinations for a Green Vacation”.
 Feel free to contact us for more details.